 Scen:se at Folkteatern Gävleborg

-The grant from Signatur Foundation Sweden makes it possible for Folkteatern Gävleborg to create accessible performing arts works in three different formats, as part of a major investment in the development project Scen:se.
+Project support from Signatur has provided Folkteatern Gävleborg with the opportunity to create accessible performing arts works in three different formats, as part of a major investment in the development project Scen:se.

 AN INTERREGIONAL INITIATIVE WITH LONG-TERM GOALS

-The grant from Signatur will also help the project to investigate the possibilities of creating a more lasting impact with the aim of getting the performing arts industry to work in a more inclusive and accessible way for people with disabilities.
+The grant from Signatur also helps the project, which started in 2024, to investigate the possibilities of creating a more lasting impact with the aim of getting the performing arts industry to work in a more inclusive and accessible way for people with disabilities.
 This is done through a national initiative across several regions, in collaboration with regional performing arts organisations, where the project aims to raise the level of knowledge about inclusive and adapted performing arts.
 Today, in addition to Folkteatern Gävleborg, Estrad Norr in the Jämtland Härjedalen region is included.
-Through a national tour, seminars and training initiatives, Folkteatern Gävleborg and the other partners create common areas where to reach out with the expertise that the project has accumulated.
+Through a national tour, seminars and training initiatives, Folkteatern Gävleborg and the other partners create common areas where they can reach out with the expertise that the project has accumulated.
 In the long term, the goal is also to create a platform for lasting programme on accessible performing arts.

 Research and inclusion

-Researchers will follow the project and the production, and investigate the need to make performing arts experiences accessible to children and young people with disabilities.
-The target group is at the forefront of the project, and the goal is to promote a change in the performing arts industry, where existing structures often create barriers.
+Researchers are following the project and the production, investigating the need to make performing arts experiences accessible to children and young people with disabilities.
+The target group is at the forefront of the project, and the aim is to promote change in the performing arts sector, where existing structures often create barriers.
 The project wants to help the target group take part in more activities and experiences.
-Investing in accessible performing arts also creates a more inclusive society, where all bodies and all functionalities are allowed to move, act and be seen in the public cultural space.
+By investing in accessible performing arts, a more inclusive society is created, where all bodies and all functionalities are allowed to move, act and be seen in the public cultural space.

 Read more about Scen:se and Folkteatern Gäveborg here (in Swedish): https://folkteaterngavleborg.se/program/projekt-scense/